Using Passbolt CE AWS AMI

 You can subscribe to passbolt CE on the following AWS marketplace listing.
 Just click on “continue to subscribe” button on the listing page.

 The EULA for the passbolt CE is the AGPL license you have to accept that in order to use this image by just clicking on the “Accept terms” button.

 Once the terms are accepted you can click on “Continue to configuration” button.
 In the next screen you will be able to select which version of the AMI you want to use as well as in which AWS region you want the instance to be launched.
 Once you have selected your desired configuration just click on “Continue to Launch” button.

 On the launch screen you will be able to select:

 If you do not know what this fields mean just rely on the defaults making sure that they key pair is available on your local machine so you can connect through SSH to the instance.
 If all the values are good just click on “Launch” button.

 If you are planning to use this AWS instance in production, it is highly recommended to setup SSL.
 There are two main methods described below:

 Before you can use the application, you need to configure it.
 Point your browser to the hostname / ip where passbolt can be reached.
 You will reach a getting started page.

 The first page of the wizard will tell you if your environment is ready for passbolt.
-Solve any issues and click on “Start configuration” when ready.
+Solve issues if any and click on “Start configuration” when ready.

 In this section you can either generate or import a GPG key pair.
-This key pair will be used by passbolt API to authentify itself during the authentication handshake process.
+This key pair will be used by passbolt API to authenticate itself during the login handshake process.